 A significant advancement in the management of type 2 diabetes has been the development of incretin-based therapies.
 This novel therapeutic approach is important as type 2 diabetics have been shown to have an impaired incretin response.
-Currently there are two classes of incretin-based therapies available; the dipeptidyl peptidase-4 (DPP-4) inhibitors and the glucagon-like peptide-1 (GLP-1) receptor agonists, or incretin mimetics.
-The incretin mimetics, exenatide (Bydureon®, Byetta®) and liraglutide (Victoza®), were developed to mimic the effects of endogenous GLP-1 and are Food and Drug Administration (FDA)-approved as adjunct therapy to diet and exercise to improve glycemic control in adult type 2 diabetics.
-According to a press release from the manufacturer, exenatide (Byetta®) is approved for use as an add-on therapy to insulin glargine, with or without metformin and/or a thiazolidinedione (TZD), in conjunction with diet and exercise for adults with type 2 diabetes who are not achieving adequate glycemic control on insulin glargine alone.
-Of note, according to the currently approved package labeling of exenatide, concurrent use with prandial insulin has not been studied and cannot be recommended.
+Currently there are two classes of incretin-based therapies available; the dipeptidyl peptidase-4 inhibitors and the glucagon-like peptide-1 (GLP-1) receptor agonists, or incretin mimetics.
+The incretin mimetics, exenatide (Bydureon®, Byetta®), liraglutide (Victoza®), and albiglutide (Tanzeum®) were developed to mimic the effects of endogenous GLP-1 and are Food and Drug Administration (FDA)-approved as adjunct therapy to diet and exercise to improve glycemic control in adult type 2 diabetics.
+According to a press release from the manufacturer, exenatide (Byetta®) is approved for use as an add-on therapy to insulin glargine, with or without metformin and/or a thiazolidinedione, in conjunction with diet and exercise for adults with type 2 diabetes who are not achieving adequate glycemic control on insulin glargine alone.
+Of note, according to the currently approved prescribing information, concurrent use of incretin mimetic therapy with prandial insulin has not been studied and cannot be recommended.

-GLP-1 is an endogenous hormone that maintains glucose homeostasis by stimulating insulin secretion, inhibiting glucagon secretion, improving β cell responsiveness to glucose, delaying gastric emptying, and enhancing satiety.
-The endogenous hormone also increases insulin secretion from pancreatic β cells in the presence of elevated glucose concentrations.
+GLP-1 is an endogenous hormone that maintains glucose homeostasis by stimulating insulin secretion, inhibiting glucagon secretion, improving $\beta$ cell responsiveness to glucose, delaying gastric emptying, and enhancing satiety.
+The endogenous hormone also increases insulin secretion from pancreatic $\beta$ cells in the presence of elevated glucose concentrations.
 The actions of GLP-1 mainly affect fasting and post-prandial glucose levels as the hormone works in a glucose-dependent manner.
 Due to the glucose-dependent manner in which the incretin mimetics work, the medication class is associated with a low risk of hypoglycemia.
-Furthermore, the use of incretin mimetics in the management of type 2 diabetes has also demonstrated a positive benefit on weight reduction, β cell function, glycemic control, and systolic blood pressure. ^{1,6}
+Furthermore, the use of incretin mimetics in the management of type 2 diabetes has also demonstrated a positive benefit on weight reduction, $\beta$ cell function, glycemic control, and systolic blood pressure. $^{1.6}$